sangmok0507/coding_test/README.md

 # coding_test
-This is a repository for Baekjoon Online Judge, Programmers.
+This is a repository for Baekjoon Online Judge, Programmers, etc.